blinkerbit/aird/README.md

-# Aird - A Web-Based File Browser and Streamer
+# Aird - A Web-Based File Browser and Streamer (formerly Filey)

 Aird is a lightweight, web-based file browser built with Python and Tornado.
 It provides a simple and secure interface for browsing local directories, uploading files (including nested folders via drag-and-drop), and streaming file content in real-time, similar to `tail -f`.